dayonoliveira/Statistic/descriptions.md

 ### Parameters:

 - `fir: list`: Here the list of relative frequencies of the discrete or continuous dataset is passed.

+### Return:

+- `aux: list`: Returns a list of relative frequencies accumulated in decreasing order.

 ## `MidPoint`